Vincit/objection.js/doc/index.md

   // created transaction.
 The Person and Animal outside this function
   // are not!
 Even if you do `require('./models/Person')` inside this
   // function and start a query using the required `Person` it will
-  // NOT take part in the tranaction.
+  // NOT take part in the transaction.
 Only the actual objects passed
   // to this function are bound to the transaction.

   return Person